pgliaskovitis/confabulation-engine/README.md

 In decreasing order of importance:

 1. Actually make language generation parallel.
-Right now it is single-threaded.
+Right now it is single-threaded. --largely finished

 2. Capability to persist knowledge bases in files, most probably in their dictionary form.
 Learning and language generation currently happen only in-memory.